vhermawan/purchase-list/README.md

 ### Prerequisites

 - Node.js (v21 or higher)
-- npm or yarn or bun
+- npm or yarn or pnpm
-- In this project is use bun
+- In this project is use pnpm

 ### Local Development